 There are a wide variety of headlamp and flashlights.
 They come at all sorts of different price points, features, and characteristics.
 Below are some of the issues I consider when selecting a light.

 The need for light varies based on how light sensitive a person’s eyes are (often older folk need more light) and the task at hand.
 Given time, eyes can often adjust to available light.
 If you are patient, you might find that the moon and stars provide enough light for a number of activity.

 Petzl has been developing lights which adapt their intensity based of the conditions.
 While I think this is an interesting idea, but everyone I know with one of these headlamps has told me that it’s still a work and progress and more gimmick than function.

 I look for lights which have multiple output levels.
-My experience is that 1 lumen is enough light for simple tasks.
-I have found that 10-20 lumens is plenty of light for any close proximity task, is enough light for me to see colors accurately, and provides enough light to follow well worn trails.
-I have found that I want at least 70 lumens in a focused beam when I am going cross country.
+My experience is that: 1 lumen is enough light for simple tasks; 10-20 lumens is plenty of light for any close proximity task and provides enough light to follow well worn trails; >70 lumens in a focused beam for cross country travel.
 It’s really useful to be able to have 200 lumens or more for brief periods of time when trying locate markers that might be in the distance.